 Below are some of the “tactics” an emotionally abusive spouse will use to gain control:

 - Isolating their spouse from their family or friends;

 - Extreme jealousy, including getting very angry if their spouse even speaks to a member of the opposite sex;

 - Discouragement from any outside activities, including taking classes, going out with friends from work, spending time in a playgroup for the kids, etc.;

 - Often, emotional abuse also comes in the form of withholding sexual activity as punishment or requiring certain sexual behaviors to keep the abusive spouse satisfied;

 - Criticism: this can take many forms, but often it involves criticizing the spouse’s physical characteristics.
 This often involves a blow at the spouse’s confidence, as the abuser typically criticizes their spouse’s body shape or size and recommends losing weight.
 Additionally, criticism can take many forms, all of which are aimed at breaking the person down so that they feel less adequate;

 - When children are involved, the abusive spouse often uses the children to gain control over their spouse.
 This involves threatening to leave with the children, or “bad talking” the other parent in front of the children so that they will side with the abusive parent.
 Often an emotionally abusive spouse will try his/her best to hide the abuse from the children so that they can fool the children into thinking they are the better parent;

-- The abusive spouse is always in control: deciding where to live, where to send the children to school, how to decorate/furnish the home and what vehicle to drive are all in the control of the abusive partner.
+- The abusive spouse is always in control: deciding where to live, where to send the children to school, how to decorate/furnish the home, and what vehicle to drive is all in the control of the abusive partner.